-A. Safeguards Statement for 2021^{1, 2}
+A. Safeguards Statement for 2022^{2,3}

-In 2021, safeguards were applied for 185 States^{3, 4} with safeguards agreements in force with the Agency.
-The Secretariat's findings and conclusions for 2021 are reported below with regard to each type of safeguards agreement.
-These findings and conclusions are based upon an evaluation of all safeguards relevant information available to the Agency in exercising its rights and fulfilling its safeguards obligations for that year.
+In 2022, safeguards were applied for 188 States^{4,5} with safeguards agreements in force with the Agency.
+The Secretariat's findings and conclusions for 2022 are reported below with regard to each type of safeguards agreement.
+These findings and conclusions are based upon an evaluation of all safeguards relevant information available to the Agency in exercising its rights and fulfilling its safeguards obligations for that year.6

-- 1. One hundred and thirty-two States had both comprehensive safeguards agreements and additional protocols in force: - (a) For 72 of these States4, the Secretariat found no indication of the diversion of declared nuclear material from peaceful nuclear activities and no indication of undeclared nuclear material or activities.
-On this basis, the Secretariat concluded that, for these States, all nuclear material remained in peaceful activities. - (b) For 60 of these States, the Secretariat found no indication of the diversion of declared nuclear material from peaceful nuclear activities.
+- 1. One hundred and thirty-four States had both comprehensive safeguards agreements and additional protocols in force: - (a) For 74 of these States5, the Secretariat found no indication of the diversion of declared nuclear material from peaceful nuclear activities, no indication of undeclared production or processing of nuclear material at declared facilities and LOFs, and no indication of undeclared nuclear material or activities.
+On this basis, the Secretariat concluded that, for these States, all nuclear material remained in peaceful activities. - (b) For 60 of these States, the Secretariat found no indication of the diversion of declared nuclear material from peaceful nuclear activities and no indication of undeclared production or processing of nuclear material at declared facilities and LOFs.
 Evaluations regarding the absence of undeclared nuclear material and activities for each of these States remained ongoing.
 On this basis, the Secretariat concluded that, for these States, declared nuclear material remained in peaceful activities. - 2.
-Safeguards activities were implemented for 45 States with comprehensive safeguards agreements in force, but without additional protocols in force.
-For these States, the Secretariat found no indication of the diversion of declared nuclear material from peaceful nuclear activities.
+Safeguards activities were implemented for 46 States with comprehensive safeguards agreements in force, but without additional protocols in force.
+For these States, the Secretariat found no indication of the diversion of declared nuclear material from peaceful nuclear activities and no indication of undeclared production or processing of nuclear material at declared facilities and LOFs.
 On this basis, the Secretariat concluded that, for these States, declared nuclear material remained in peaceful activities. - 3.
-As of the end of 2021, eight States Parties to the Treaty on the Non-Proliferation of Nuclear Weapons (NPT) had yet to bring into force comprehensive safeguards agreements with the Agency as required by Article III of that Treaty.
-For these States Parties, the Secretariat could not draw any safeguards conclusions. - 4.
-Three States had safeguards agreements based on INFCIRC/66/Rev.2 in force, requiring the application of safeguards to nuclear material, facilities and other items specified in the relevant safeguards agreement.
-One of these States, India, had an additional protocol in force.
-For these States, the Secretariat found no indication of the diversion of nuclear material or of the misuse of the
+As of the end of 2022, five States Parties to the Treaty on the Non-Proliferation of Nuclear Weapons (NPT) had yet to bring into force comprehensive safeguards agreements with the Agency

-1 The designations employed and the presentation of material in this report, including the numbers cited, do not imply the expression of any opinion whatsoever on the part of the Agency or its Member States concerning the legal status of any country or territory or of its authorities, or concerning the delimitation of its frontiers.
+2 The designations employed and the presentation of material in this report, including the numbers cited, do not imply the expression of any opinion whatsoever on the part of the Agency or its Member States concerning the legal status of any country or territory or of its authorities, or concerning the delimitation of its frontiers.

-2 The referenced number of States Parties to the NPT is based on the number of instruments of ratification, accession or succession that have been deposited.
+3 The referenced number of States Parties to the NPT is based on the number of instruments of ratification, accession or succession that have been deposited.

-3 These States do not include the Democratic People's Republic of Korea (DPRK), where the Agency did not implement safeguards and, therefore, could not draw any conclusion.
+4 These States do not include the Democratic People's Republic of Korea (DPRK), where the Agency did not implement safeguards and, therefore, could not draw any conclusion.

-4 And Taiwan, China.
+5 And Taiwan, China